Small Business Insurance

 Your business may need to secure E&S insurance in the following instances:

-• Your profession has high risks or unique risks.
+• Your profession has high or unique risks.
 Roofers almost always need surplus lines coverage due to their increased risk of injuries.
 Commercial landlords may also need lessor's risk only (LRO) and building insurance policies purchased from the surplus lines market due to their specialized risks.

 • You have a claims history.
-If your business has filed claims in the past, especially multiple claims or expensive claims, then standard carriers may be unwilling to insure your company.
+If your business has filed claims in the past, especially multiple or expensive claims, then standard carriers may be unwilling to insure your company.

 • Your business is new.
 Startups and businesses with less than three years of experience may be difficult to insure, as their short track record is considered high risk.